WKB Across Caustics: The Screened-WKB Method: The Screened-WKB Method

-For simplicity, in our description we consider configurations which may accurately be expressed in terms of $z$-periodic functions, of period $[z_a,z_b]$, which, in particular, can be used to treat cases wherein the solution decays rapidly outside a bounded interval in the $z$ variable.
-(Other arrangements, including rough top and bottom surfaces and other irregularities, can also be incorporated in this framework, but are not considered in this paper at any length.)
-Under such assumptions, for a given screen $\Gamma_q$, a ``vertical'' DFT can be used by introducing an equi-spaced grid
+Assuming the incident field and the solution are periodic in $z$ (In particular, this also includes cases wherein the solution decays rapidly outside a bounded interval in the $z$ variable.), for a given screen $\Gamma_q$, a ``vertical'' DFT can be used by introducing an equi-spaced grid